Ayn-AI/eyn-api-doc/source/index.html.md

 }}
 ```

-This endpoint processes the images and returns the read information.
+This API endpoint processes an identity document and returns:
+1. The text on the document (First Name , Last name, Date of Birth, etc)
+2. Several document checks like data validation and consistency
+3. Age
+Identity documents supported:
+1. Passports
+2. Identity cards
+3. Biometric residence permits (Visas)

 ### HTTP Request